How Will Your Story Reach Your Audience?

+Storytelling can be a powerful antidote to convention.
 We live our lives according to careful, polite convention.
 We paint our houses white to match the others on the street, and clip our lawns neat and smooth.
 We say “Bless your heart” instead of “You seem deranged.”
 When we feel as if the floor has dropped out beneath us and we’re on the verge of rage and tears, we comb our hair, check to be sure we’re wearing matching shoes, and head out the door with a spring in our step and a kind word for everyone we meet.
 Sometimes, convention is the only thing that gets us through the day.

 Days end (hallelujah!), and then comes the night, the hours of dreaming, returning to our deepest nature, wish fulfillments, and abject terrors.
 And to our curiosity.
 Why did that celebrity couple divorce?
 How did that accident happen?
 She had her blouse on inside out all day—what’s that about?

-In the act of reading—or watching—a story, we are taken out of ourselves and pulled along a new path, seeing the world we know in a deeper, less conscious way.
+In the act of reading—or watching—good storytelling, we are taken out of ourselves and pulled along a new path, seeing the world we know in a deeper, less conscious way.
 We don’t have to do as we’re told anymore—we’re free in the world of fiction and can poke and pry, take everything in: the odd bruise on her collarbone, the pants worn through at the knees from days and days of prayer.
 We hear a note of flirtation in one voice, of craven submission in another . . . we’re putting the pieces together, as we do in real life every day, but now we’re in an alternate reality, free to recognize our instincts.
 We’re slavering, we must know.
 Every page we turn leads us deeper into the jungle of human fear and desire.
 And here, rather than returning to politeness, we are allowed to speculate.
 What pain or shame or rage are these characters hiding?
 Is it like the pains and rages and shames we’re hiding?
 In the privacy of our watching or reading, we’re free to say: Yes, I feel the same anger as that murderer.
 Yes, I’m too exhausted to really listen to my beloved child.
 Yes, I lost my job because I wasn’t doing it very well.

-Stories don’t lie.
-They can’t because readers, once they’ve caught the scent, will accept no substitute.
+Storytelling doesn't lie.
+It can’t because readers, once they’ve caught the scent, will accept no substitute.
 We may say to each other, “I have no feelings toward X anymore, we’re just friends,” but we know old loves often fester.
 When a character’s ex walks in, we watch for the signs.
 We know how many reasons there are to do badly at a job—it might be arrogance, might be depression, or you might be so obsessed with your new invention that you simply can’t think about counting out the cash register at the end of the night.
 Now we remember the odd pieces in the story—the cashier’s lower lip trembling as if she was holding back tears, the cruel smile with which the cafeteria monitor refused a hungry child his lunch.
 Being humans, infinitely tender and therefore militantly self-protective—striving, guilty, heartbroken, demanding of love—we readers are hungry for the messy truths.
 We feed on truth—it wakes us up, braces us, reminds us of the best and worst in ourselves, and helps us find our way through.